Shicheng-Guo/cytokine/README.md

 Timeline:

 * The NT refers to “no treatment.”
 The Curdlan is the curdlan treatment on the cells.
-The LPS is the LPS treatment on the cells
+LPS is the LPS treatment on the cells
 * 2020/01/07: Steven updated the [phenotype files for the RNA-seq](AxialSpA_MasterFile_02Nov2015_corrected_for_SampSwap_2019.xlsx) in which NT, Curdian and LPS is treatment.
 * 2020/01/06: remove 5 samples with <60% mapping ratio. these 5 samples were saved in [here](./extdata/5samplewithlowmapping.txt)
 * 2020/01/06: bam files were saved in `/home/guosa/hpc/project/pmrp/cytokine/rnaseq/bam`